Yakabuff/discord-dl/README.md

     - `--download_media`
         - Enable this flag to download attachments/files (Includes embedded files) (Not implemented)
     - `--deploy`
         - Mode to start the web server.
-Can be used in conjunction with other modes.
+Can be used by itself or in conjunction with other modes.

 ## Contributing
 Pull requests are welcome.
 Please open an issue first to discuss what you would like to change.